3 Reasons You Are Ashamed to Say, “I Want to Sell My Business”

 If I sell my business, who I am will be lost.
 I will no longer be me, as I will no longer be the owner of “ABC, Co.”.

-What We Need to Understand is You Are, and Will Continue to Be You (and Maybe Better)
+What We Need to Understand is You Will Continue to Be You (and Maybe Better)

 I’ve written in the past about my deep love for the “end of the story” and the new beginnings that it allows.
-The doors that are opened and the new possibilities to be explored are scary, exciting, and overwhelmingly amazing.
+The doors that are opened are scary, exciting, and overwhelmingly amazing.
 Like most, I was terrified of the idea of selling my business at first, but after three successful sales I have come to love that time period.

 You can too.